King Charles III prepares to welcome Trump for historic second state visit at Windsor Castle

 After a private lunch and a visit to an exhibit of documents and artwork illustrating the ties between Britain and the U.S., it will be time for the glitz and glamour of a state banquet.

-Tiaras and medals will be on display as up to 160 guests in formal wear gather around a 50-meter long mahogany table set with 200-year-old silver to honor the president.
+Tiaras and medals will be on display as up to 160 guests gather around a 50-meter long mahogany table set with 200-year-old silver to honor the president.
 Charles will deliver a speech, then the king and president will offer toasts.

 Trump won’t, however, have the chance to address a joint session of Parliament as French President Emmanuel Macron did in July during his state visit, because the House of Commons is in recess.
 The president also missed out on that honor during his first state visit amid opposition from then-Speaker of the House John Bercow.